 Campus is 30-35 minutes away from Hospital by bus.

-Marma Hotel (Five-Star Hotel) inside the Maltepe University Campus.
+Marma Hotel (Five-Star Hotel) is inside the Maltepe University Campus.

 Public transport in Istanbul comprises a bus network, various rail systems, funiculars, and maritime services.